Harvesting Cape Cod’s Wild Cranberries

 While commercial cranberry bogs have become synonymous with Cape Cod, the thrill of finding and harvesting wild cranberries is a uniquely Cape Cod experience.
 I've personally discovered wild cranberries at Sandy Neck Beach, the Provincetown dunes, and in the dunes east of East Harbor in Truro.
 I'm sure there are many other hidden gems waiting to be explored.

-The water-soaked cranberry bogs hidden in the coastal swales of the coastal dunes.
+The water-soaked cranberry bogs hidden in the swales of the coastal dunes.

 As we navigate the sandy dunes, our eyes scan the horizon for the telltale signs of wild cranberries: a low-growing vine adorned with ruby-red berries.
 Cranberries thrive in the damp, open expanses of bogs, often forming dense mats around bodies of water or weaving through other bog plants.
 After venturing a hundred yards off the trail, we discover a promising patch and kneel down.
 Carefully, we pick through the vines, gathering the ripe berries.